Docker can build images automatically by reading the instructions from a

-You can see many of these practices and recommendations in action in the buildpack-deps Dockerfile.
+You can see many of these practices and recommendations in action in the buildpack-deps Dockerfile

 Note: for more detailed explanations of any of the Dockerfile commands mentioned here, visit the Dockerfile Reference page.

-Containers should be ephemeral
+defines should be as

-Use a .dockerignore file
+adding a .dockerignore

 In order to reduce complexity, dependencies, file sizes, and build times, you should avoid installing extra or unnecessary packages just because they might be “nice to have.”
 For example, you don’t need to include a text editor in a database image.